 Please be smoke and fragrance free to the extent that you are able to, so that beloved community members with chemical sensitivities can attend the conference.

-Please register for the conference as soon as possible to reserve language and ASL Interpreters.
+Please register for the conference by March 15 to reserve language and ASL Interpreters.
 We will organize and pay for all of these accommodations.
 There will be Closed Captioning at the opening and closing plenaries.
-Please be in touch if you have any questions or concerns – contact Al Rosewood at Al@collectivepowerrj.org
+Please be in touch if you have any questions or concerns please contact us at email@example.com.

 To make the space accessible for families we are working to plan onsite child care.
-Please register for the conference as soon as possible so we can accommodate your needs.
-The registration form is at the bottom of this page.
+Please register for the conference and indicate your child care needs by March 1 so we can accommodate your needs.

 CREATING SCENT SAFER SPACE